 - Inspirational/Motivational Speakers or Alumni visits – A number of schools have used SUN funding to purchase inspirational or motivational talks from professional speakers.

 - Alumni / Employer visits – Schools and colleges may use SPoC funding to arrange visits from alumni, local employers, or training/apprenticeship providers.
 Funds may be used for school/college staff time to coordinate visits and any expenses incurred by alumni or employer.

 - Continuing Professional Development (CPD) Opportunities – Schools and colleges may fund CPD and training opportunities for staff.
 Funding can be used to purchase places on training courses, or a facilitator to deliver in-house training.
 Additionally, SPoC funding can be used to cover associated costs, such as travel and cover expenses.
-CPD and training opportunities should be directly linked to supporting progression to HE for disadvantaged young people, and/or underrepresented groups.
+SUN encourages schools and colleges to collaborate where possible.
+Institutions should be able to demonstrate how the CPD and training opportunities funded by SUN are directly linked to the overall aims of NCOP and support progression to HE for disadvantaged young people, and/or underrepresented groups.

-- Travel / Staff Cover for events – SPoC funding can be used to fund the costs associated to attendance at progression-related or aspiration-raising/realising events or activities such as UCAS Fairs, Regional Careers Fairs, or Subject Specific fairs and activities.
+- Travel to events – SUN funding can be used to fund the transport costs associated to attendance at progression-related or aspiration-raising/realising events or activities such as Regional Careers Fairs, or Subject Specific fairs and activities.